-The Prince shuddered, and across her she felt a shadow- not from the clouds, nor any source of light, but of a grim certainty, raising its blind head.
+The Prince shuddered, and across her she felt a shadow- not from the clouds, nor any source of light, born only of a grim certainty, raising its blind head.

-“There is only one way to break my curse, and I will not bow to it, even in the moments before I slay its maker.
-My mother, my sisters, they all made the pilgrimage and waived their suffering.
+“There is only one way to break my curse,” Sy muttered, “and I will not bow to it, even in the moments before I slay its maker.
+My mother, my sisters: they all made the pilgrimage, and waived their suffering.
 I cannot.
 I will not.”

 “And you have never told me why.”